zimolab/PyQCodeEditor/README.md

 # PyQCodeEditor

-A simple code edit widget for qt python bindings.
+A simple code edit widget for pyside and pyqt (qtpy).

 ## Description
 This is a python implementation of the QCodeEditor（written in C++ Qt）.
-This project uses qtpy as the abstract layer of different python bindings of Qt, so that users can chose whatever PyQt5、PyQt6、PySide2、PySide6 they want.
+This project uses qtpy as the abstract layer of different python bindings of Qt, so that the user can choose whatever python binding of qt they want, like pyqt5、pyqt6、pyside2、pyside6.

-The orginal QCodeEditor can be found here: https://github.com/Megaxela/QCodeEditor.
+The original QCodeEditor can be found here: https://github.com/Megaxela/QCodeEditor.

 ## Status